AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Mar 31:
 - Revised Section 3.1 Use Case Diagram to combine full and partial recommendation into a single use case, which is consistent with the implementation of our app for the final M6 release.

+Apr 4:
+- Revised Section 4.4 to delete the use of FCM for live updates to align with current implementation.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.